cnc4less/mesact/docs/source/basic.rst

 Basic Usage
 ===========

-You can left click Check Config to see if there are any errors at any time.
+You can left click Check Config at any time to see if there are any errors.

 Build Config will check for errors before build the configuration files.

 Machine Tab
 -----------

-#.
-Select the Board used

 #.
 Enter a Configuration Name